Updated: February 04, 2021 at 10:33AM

 Progress to Degree

-The University recognizes that the disruption this spring and summer may have slowed some graduate students’ progress to degree.
+The University recognizes that the disruptions from the pandemic may have slowed some graduate students’ progress to degree.
 The Dean of the Graduate School is working very closely with the deans, associate deans, and directors of graduate studies in each program to identify student needs for additional time, and financial and academic accommodation.
-There will be a process in place for a graduate student and faculty mentor to indicate need, and for the mentor, program, college and Graduate School to provide additional stipend support as needed.
-Extensions of Graduate School and departmental deadlines are also being evaluated.
+Students whose academic progress has been impacted are encouraged to speak with their advisor and director of graduate studies.

 International Students and Scholars